Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 One of the first people I helped with treating Hep C G3 was an English guy living on the Spanish Island of Majorca.
 He caught Hep C from surgery after a motorcycle accident in India, so he found it ironic that both his disease and the medication for its cure came from India.

 In those days the optimum treatment for Hepatitis Genotype 3 was 24 weeks of Sofosbuvir + Ribavirin.
-It was before generic Daclatasvir became available in India.
+This was before generic Daclatasvir became available in India.

 The Global distribution of Hepatitis C genotype 3 is interesting.
-In most western countries such as the USA and Europe G3 makes up about 25% of all Hep C infections but in South East Asia G3 is the predominant genotype of Hepatitis C and causes huge problems amongst a population that can ill afford the cost of treatment, even generic treatment.
+In most western countries such as the USA and Europe Hep C Genotype 3 makes up about 25% of all Hep C infections but in South East Asia G3 is the predominant genotype of Hepatitis C and causes huge problems amongst a population that can ill afford the cost of treatment, even generic treatment.

-However in countries that could afford the Sofosbuvir + Daclatasvir treatment doctors began recommending 12 weeks of Sofosbuvir + Daclatasvir to treat genotype 3.
+However in 2015, in countries that could afford the Sofosbuvir + Daclatasvir treatment, doctors began recommending 12 weeks of Sofosbuvir + Daclatasvir to treat genotype 3.

-Of course the problem was that 12 weeks of Sofosbuvir cost US$84,000 and 12 weeks of Daclatasvir cost US$54,000, making a 12 week treatment with Sofosbuvir + Daclatasvir cost around US$140,000: so the treatment was out of reach for all but the wealthiest patients.
+Of course, the problem was that in Western countries a 12 weeks of Sofosbuvir cost US$84,000 and 12 weeks of Daclatasvir cost US$54,000, making a 12 week treatment with Sofosbuvir + Daclatasvir cost around US$140,000: so the treatment was out of reach for all but the wealthiest patients.
 Even wealthy countries could not afford to have the price on the national health services.

-Fortunately generic Daclatasvir soon became available from India and treatments began both with generic Sofosbuvir + Daclatasvir and also, in some countries, branded Sovaldi + Daklinza..
-But as these new Genotype 3 treatments with Sof + Dac were completed it soon became clear that something was very wrong.
-The Sofosbuvir + Daclatasvir combination was giving reasonable results but much lower than expected with less than 80% of people being cured.
+However, as more people were treated with Sof + Dac it soon became clear that something was wrong.
+The Sofosbuvir + Daclatasvir combination was giving good results but lower than expected with only about 94% of people being cured.

-In other words about 1 in four people with Hep C genotype 3 doing 12 weeks treatment with Sofosbuvir + Daclatasvir was relapsing after the completion of treatment.
+In other words about 1 in 14 people with Hep C genotype 3 doing 12 weeks treatment with Sofosbuvir + Daclatasvir was relapsing after the completion of treatment.

-This certainly lifted the cure rates but not by a huge amount; 24 weeks treatment with Sof + Dac was still only giving a cure rate of 90% or less for G3.
+This certainly lifted the cure rates and it was found that 20 weeks treatment with Sof + Dac was giving a cure rate of better than 99% for G3.

 Then along came Epclusa, which is Sofosbuvir 400 mg + Velpatasvir 100 mg.